 There’s another great quote from J. Russel Lynes that says,”No author dislikes to be edited as much as he dislikes not to be published.”

-If you are trying to get your work past the editor’s desk, the amount of time you invest in editing before you send it off it will improve your chances that the best work, the best writing, and the idea that you have now begun to understand even more clearly, has been presented more concisely.
+If you are trying to get your work past the editor’s desk, the amount of time you invest in editing before you send it off it will improve your chances.
+Together with the best work, the best writing, and confidence that the idea that you have now begun to understand even more clearly, has been presented more concisely.

-It’s because of the many attempts and approaches you have made to make it transparent for them, with as little as effort as might be possible, for them to understand, to engage and more importantly, to continue reading all the way to the end.
+It’s because of the many attempts and approaches you have made to make it transparent for them with as little as effort as might be possible.
+Inviting them to understand, to engage and more importantly, to continue reading all the way to the end.